conorkeane01/digital-rain-cpp-ck/_posts/2024-03-11-algorithm.md

 This part of the blog will focus on the algorithm I used for printing the digital rain to the console

 Starting out I first wanted to print a basic letter to the console.
 For the digital rain I wanted each letter printed to the console to be random.
 To do this `cstdlib` library must be included.
-Once that is done the rand() function can be called.
+Once that is done the `rand()` function can be called.

 <img src="https://raw.githubusercontent.com/conorkeane01/digital-rain-cpp-ck/main/docs/assets/images/randomLetter.png" width="600" height="100">

 I used the code above to get my random letter.
-This is done by doing the following. rand() % 26 + 'a' uses the ascii value of 'a', and selects a random integer within the range of 0 to 25.
+This is done by doing the following. `rand() % 26 + 'a'` uses the ascii value of `a`, and selects a random integer within the range of 0 to 25.
 This means the random letter can be any lowercase letter between a to z.
-The static_cast<char> changes the random letter from an integer to a char value.
-This is needed as my vecture will print characters.
+The `static_cast<char>` changes the random letter from an integer to a char value.
+This is needed as my vector will print characters.

 I did not want to have my random characters for my digital rain to be limited to just the 26 characters of the alphabet, and be lowercase.
-To extend this random function I took a look at the ascii table.
+To extend this random function I took a look at the ascii table `[4]`.

 <img src="https://raw.githubusercontent.com/conorkeane01/digital-rain-cpp-ck/main/docs/assets/images/ascii1.png" width="600" height="400">